Authentic Bodies in a Fractured World: SUMMER INTENSIVE

 Each day will feature a 75 minute Bartenieff Fundamentals class taught by Alexandra.
 This is followed by a 90 minute rigorous, full-bodied movement class by a rotating guest teachers.
 The afternoon is a 180 minute Choreography and Directing workshop in which you will build a piece.
 You are welcome to have dancers join you, or work on either a solo or in collaboration with other members in class to create a duet or larger piece.
 Overall, the week is meant to invite us back into our bodies, collaboration, creativity, flow, and generation, while leaving behind models that do not serve us.

-The final day will culminate in a longer 2-hour Bartenieff Class followed by a Choreolab with in informal showing at the end.
+The final day will culminate in a Choreolab informal showing at the end.
+That day will be an additional 30 minutes long.

 Here’s how this workshop works...